-Highlights of the past seasons saw her participating as a soloist in Mahler’s Das Lied von der Erde in Geneva, Wagner’s Wesendonck Lieder with the Orchestre de Chambre de Paris and – on the opera stage – as Geneviève in Pelléas et Mélisande in Zurich.
-She has also appeared as Mrs. Quickly in several performances of Verdi’s Falstaff, including appearances at the Verbier Festival under Jesús López Cobos, at Milan’s La Scala and Kazakhstan’s Astana Opera House under Zubin Mehta, as well as with the Budapest Festival Orchestra under Iván Fischer.
-With Verdi’s Falstaff, she will also appear at the Mostly Mozart Festival at New York’s Lincoln Hall, once again under Iván Fischer and his Budapest Festival Orchestra.
-In the current season, Yvonne Naef will furthermore take over the roles of Old Lady in Bernstein’s Candide and Geneviève in Debussy’s Pelléas et Melisande at Grand Théâtre de Genève.
+Highlights of recent seasons include Mahler's Das Lied von der Erde in Geneva, Wagner's Wesendoncklieder with the Orchestre de Chambre de Paris and, on the opera stage, Geneviève in Debussy's Pelléas et Mélisande in Zurich.
+She has also appeared as Mrs. Quickly in Verdi's Falstaff at the Verbier Festival under Jesús López Cobos, at La Scala and the Astana Opera House under Zubin Mehta, and with the Budapest Festival Orchestra under Iván Fischer.
+Additional appearances have included the Old Lady in Bernstein's Candide and as Geneviève in Debussy's Pelléas et Mélisande at the Grand Théâtre de Genève.
 Accompanied by the Budapest Festival Orchestra under Iván Fischer, Yvonne Naef was invited to perform the latter role at the Italian Festival dei Due Mondi in Spoleto, and can be further heard this season in Budapest, the Elbphilharmonie Hamburg and at the Opera Festival in Vicenza in northern Italy.

-Yvonne Naef has been a lecturer for singing at the Zurich University of the Arts since 2014.
+Since August 2014, Yvonne Naef has been a lecturer in singing at the Zurich University of the Arts (ZHdK).

 Please use this biography without making edits.
 All changes and abbreviations must be approved by the agency.